jcpeeps/RuDASA-2024/markdown/resources/resource/thrive/onboarding.md

 **Rural OnBoarding Annual programme late January to March: "Learn how to thrive, not just survive, in rural health!"**

 Welcome to RuDASA's  comprehensive online package for new clinicians joining rural health facilities in South Africa.
-COVID has transformed our training landscape and we are now able to offer an orientation program that can fit in with a clinician’s busy program, and still give them access to all the knowledge and resources they need to thrive in rural health care.
+We offer an orientation program that can fit in with a clinician’s busy program, and still give them access to all the knowledge and resources they need to thrive in rural health care.
 Although focused on new clinicians we welcome any clinician keen to update their knowledge.

 A 8-week curriculum, structured into six broad categories, using a hybrid teaching methodology.
-Each Monday you will be sent the program for the coming week, including the links to the relevant zoom meetings; as well as links to relevant webinars, video tutorials, and related guidelines, protocols and tools useful to your daily work.
+Each Monday you will be sent the webinar advert for that week, via our RuDASA Buddies WhatsApp group, including the links to the relevant zoom meetings; as well as links to relevant webinars, video tutorials, and related guidelines, protocols and tools useful to your daily work.
 These  can be studied at home at a time that suits you and clinicians can tailor their learning according to their needs.
-Clinicians are encouraged to attend the interactive Zoom sessions on Monday evenings (with additional sessions later in the week depending on facilitator availability).
+Clinicians are encouraged to attend the interactive Zoom sessions.
 These will Introduce key mentors and experts that can provide ongoing support as the course progresses.
 We will cover FAQ and top tips on the materials you have received.

-Sessions are on a Monday or Tuesday at 18.00 using Zoom.
+Sessions are on a Tuesday or Wednesday at 18.00 using Zoom.

 **Overview**